Skip to Main Content

 A Regency House in the Irish Midlands

+Ballyfin is a 5-star hotel in Ballylusk, Co.
+Laois, Ireland, with 21 rooms and rates from about $1,000 per night.
 Ireland's country house hotel tradition runs deep, but the properties within it occupy very different tiers.
 At one end sit the gracious-but-faded manor houses where the charm is inseparable from the gentle decline.
 At the other end sits a small group of meticulously restored estates where the architecture and interiors have been returned to a standard closer to their original ambition than anything they knew in the intervening centuries.
 Ballyfin Demesne in County Laois belongs firmly in the latter category.
-The house itself — a neoclassical Regency pile built in the early nineteenth century — sets the terms of the experience before a guest has crossed the threshold.
+The house itself, a neoclassical Regency pile built in the early nineteenth century, sets the terms of the experience before a guest has crossed the threshold.

 County Laois sits in the Irish Midlands, a region that receives a fraction of the tourism attention directed at Kerry or Galway, which is partly what makes an estate of Ballyfin's calibre feel so incongruous here.
-For those working through our full Laois restaurants guide, the county rewards engagement, and Ballyfin functions as its most prominent architectural argument for the region's seriousness.
+County Laois rewards engagement, and Ballyfin functions as its most prominent architectural argument for the region's seriousness.

 The Architecture as the Experience